Root Canals by Paul Krause Dental in Omaha

 What does root canal therapy involve?

-While the tooth is numb, An access opening is made on top of the tooth and a series of root canal files are placed into the opening, one at a time, removing the pulp, nerve tissue, and bacteria.
+While the diseased tooth is numb from a local anesthesia applied in house, an access opening is made on top of the tooth and a series of root canal files are placed into the opening, one at a time, removing the infected pulp, connective tissue, and bacteria.
 If tooth decay is present, it will also be removed with special dental instruments.

 Once the tooth is thoroughly cleaned, it will be sealed with either a permanent filling or, if additional appointments are needed, a temporary filling will be placed.

 At the next appointment, usually a week later, the roots and the inside cavity of the tooth will be filled and sealed with special dental materials.
 A filling will be placed to cover the opening on top of the tooth.
 In addition, all teeth that have root canal treatment should have a permanent crown (cap) placed.
 This will protect the tooth and prevent it from breaking and restore it to its full function.
 After treatment, your tooth may still be sensitive, but this will subside as the inflammation diminishes and the tooth has healed.